 Removing Wisdom Teeth:

 Wisdom Tooth removal is a relatively routine procedure.
-Dr Linc will evaluate the situation, and will either do the surgery himself or recommend you see an oral surgeon specialist.
+Your dentist will evaluate the situation, and will either do the surgery himself or recommend you see an oral surgeon specialist.

-Dr Linc will usually remove Wisdom Teeth under conscious sedation also known as Sleep Dentistry and local anaesthesia in the dental chair.
-If you are anxious about dental treatment, you may like to consider having conscious sedation for your tooth removal procedure.
-If so, Dr Linc will prescribe medication for you to take before your appointment.
+Your Dentist will usually remove Wisdom Teeth under minimal sedation, or IV sedation, also known as Sleep Dentistry and local anaesthesia in the dental chair.
+If you are anxious about dental treatment, you may like to consider having sedation for your tooth removal procedure.
+If so, your Dentist will prescribe medication for you to take before your appointment.

 What Type of Wisdom Tooth Removal Will You Need?

 There are generally two types of Wisdom Tooth extractions:

 How to Prepare Yourself for Wisdom Tooth Removal?

 Ensure you provide your full medical and dental history and a list of all the medicines you take.
 This should include prescription and over-the-counter medication, along with vitamins and supplements which may need to be stopped or reduced when having a tooth removed.

 Your Dentist will take an X-ray of the area to plan the best way to remove your tooth.
 If you are having wisdom teeth or multiple teeth removed, they may recommend an OPG or a Dental CBCT.
 This X-ray captures all of your teeth at once and will show several things that help to guide your Dentist during your tooth removal, including: